tvooo/dbr-essay/0-document.md

 # Introduction

-* There is a gap in design knowledge publication between industry and academia.
-* There is also a gap in knowledge publication between design and other disciplines (software dev, for example)
+The global pool of design knowledge is steadily growing.
+Both industry and academia contribute through design practice and intentional design research.
+However, there is a large gap between the knowledge that exists and the knowledge that is published.
+Not only is there an internal gap in design; there is also a difference between how much knowledge design and other disciplines make accessible (looking specifically at software development).
+According to [@davis2009], “the proprietary behavior of design practitioners will not make new knowledge widely available […]”.
+This is an unfortunate circumstance, as several examples show that both industry and academia would benefit from better access to existing knowledge.
+In this essay, I present **two** examples from the areas of open source and open innovation, which successfully illustrate how open knowledge can contribute to innovation.
+I will further suggest ways forward for design, towards more accessible design knowledge.

 * A lot of knowledge is produced, but is not made accessible, especially in industry

-> It is obvious that the proprietary behavior of design practitioners will not make new knowledge widely available and that universities must take on the roles of knowledge generation and dissemination. [@davis2009]

-* Both industry and academia would benefit from more knowledge made accessible
-* Two examples will illustrate how this could be done

 # The state of design knowledge publication

+## Where do we find design knowledge, and how does it look?

+Where do we find design knowledge?
+Nigel Cross [-@cross2] suggests three sources: people, processes, and products.

+People, especially—but not exclusively—designers, know about the decisions they made while designing.
+They bring their past experience and their world view to the design process, influencing the outcome with everything they do.
+An extensive account of how design practice and practitioner are interdependent is given by [@schon1990].

+Processes are .
+The notion of *infrastructuring* [@] gives a good example of processes exhibiting design knowledge.

+Cross’s idea also shows that design knowledge can be found way outside the traditional design discipline: in the people who make decisions about pricing and marketing, in governmental regulations, in the market, …

-* Where can we find design knowledge? the product, process, practice, sideproducts
+* Where can we find design knowledge? the product, process, practice, side products (who the hell said this?!)
-* everything is design knowledge: everything a designer knows and remembers from past projects; every artefact and deliverable that came out of a design project [@pierce], even the least interesting recording of a brainstorming session [@gaver], practice and side products  [@schon1990]
-Every brainstorming session is a form of knowledge, because it is informed by the designer’s past experience.
+* everything is design knowledge: everything a designer knows and remembers from past projects; every artefact and deliverable that came out of a design project [@pierce], even the least interesting recording of a brainstorming session [@gaver], practice and side products  Every brainstorming session is a form of knowledge, because it is informed by the designer’s past experience.
 “I would think of this, given the experience I have”.

+## This knowledge is not universally accessible

+Of all those source of design knowledge, usually only two get published: industry published the product, which is most likely an artefact, whereas academia published a written account (which in itself can contain knowledge of different levels).

 * companies keep their design and development proprietary for quite obvious reasons LOOK FOR EXAMPLES IN  [@davis2009]
   * patents
   * competition, best of them all